 Identification of those children with ALN

 Dene Magna’s Learning Support Department works closely with Year 6/7 pastoral support teams to identify incoming Year 7 children who have ALN and who may require additional educational or pastoral support.
 Members of the Learning Support Department and the Year 6/7 Pastoral Team visit all of Dene Magna’s partner primary schools to speak to primary school colleagues and to gather information and data about each and every child joining the Dene Magna community.
 Moreover, during Dene Magna’s Induction week (June of each academic year), Year 6 children sit the Cognitive Abilities Test (CATs).
-The CATs test consists of three distinct subtests: Verbal, Quantitative and Non Verbal.
+The CATs test consists of three distinct subtests: Verbal, Quantitative and Non-Verbal.

 Verbal: a test to assess a child’s reading and writing skills.

-Quantitative: this is to assess a child’s number and numeracy skills.
+Quantitative: This is to assess a child’s number and numeracy skills.

-Non-Verbal: this is to assess processing and problem solving skills.
+Non-Verbal: this is to assess processing and problem-solving skills.

-CATs test scores of 85 and below are nationally recognised as an indicator that a child may find some aspects of learning challenging.
+CATs test scores of 85 and below are nationally recognised as an indicator that a child may find some aspects of learning challenges.
 Children who score 85 or below are entered into the school’s SEN Register and are considered for some Literacy/Numeracy support.
 A child who has a significant discrepancy between CATs Verbal and Non Verbal scores may experience Specific Learning Difficulties (SpLD) and further investigative assessment may be warranted.